CONNECT – Connecting Outdoor Sports and Protected Areas in Europe

 The Connect Project aims to strengthen relationships between local Outdoor Sports organisations and Protected Areas by identifying key elements for successful cooperation.
 It will develop a practical guide to help professionals in both sectors build effective partnerships.
 This guide will be based on real-world evidence from successful examples and five pilot projects designed to bring these two sectors together.
 The project’s findings will be shared across partner networks and presented to key policymakers at a final event in Brussels.

 The research portion of the project is run by the Mid-Sweden University and is based on a literature review as well as a series of interviews of protected areas and sports organisations who filled out the screener survey over the summer of 2025.
-These interviews will take place in November 2025.
+Currently the research team is conducting in-depth interviews with Protected Areas to identify the keys to a successful collaboration.

-The first of the 5 pilot kick-off sessions with local stakeholders will take place in Ireland in November 2025.
-In preparation, the CONNECT partners developed a Stakeholder Engagement Meta Plan to uide the process of stakeholder engagement for each pilot.
+In preparation for the pilot site, the CONNECT partners developed a Stakeholder Engagement Meta Plan to guide the process of stakeholder engagement for each pilot.

 Stakeholder Engagement Meta Plan